lf-energy/tac/process/start_project.md

 ## What makes a good project to host at the {{ site.foundation_name }}?

-Open-source projects hosted at {{ site.foundation_name }} are ones that benefit the motion picture and visual effects industries.
+Open-source projects hosted at {{ site.foundation_name }} are ones that benefit the energy industry.
 Successful projects bring diverse organizations and participants together; our experiences at the Linux Foundation and in open source tell us that a diverse community drives greater outcomes and innovation.
 As a vendor-neutral entity, {{ site.foundation_name }} creates that level playing field to drive leveraged, open collaboration.

 In evaluating projects to be hosted at the {{ site.foundation_name }}, the TAC generally has these considerations when evaluating a project.